“But now let me show you a way of life that is best of all.” 1 Corinthians 12:31 (NLT)

 Many are settling for the “good” life.
 But why settle for a good life, or even a better life, if you can have the best life of all?

-So, in the middle of his teaching regarding the gifts of the Spirit, Paul made a profound statement about a way of life that is best of all.
-It trumped the greatest gifts anyone had or could give, or the greatest service anyone could offer.
-It’s what they needed if they were to thrive, and what we need desperately today if we are to experience the life God intended us to live!
+So, in the middle of his teaching regarding spiritual gifts and ministries within the church, Paul makes a profound statement about a way of life that is best of all.
+It would trump the greatest gifts anyone had or could give, or the greatest service anyone may offer.
+It’s what they needed if they were to thrive, and what we need desperately today if we are to experience the life God intended for us to live!

-Review 1 Corinthians 13 today and ask God to fill you with His love so that you may experience a way of life that is best of all!
+Review 1 Corinthians 13 today and asked God to fill you with His love that you may experience a way of life that is best of all!